Sakshamgalyan/guide/docs/Dashboard.md

 ## 4. Brands

-Certain Paysecure API calls require a Brand ID, which uniquely identifies the merchant brand.
+Certain <CompanyName/> API calls require a Brand ID, which uniquely identifies the merchant brand.

 ### How to Generate a Brand ID